Hui-Wagner/UWT-CS-Student-Forum/README.md

 TCSS 460 - Autumn 2023
 Campus Connect
-UWT CS Student Forum will help UWT CS students connect and network with each other.
+UWT CS Student Forum will help CS students connect and network with each other.